A Brief History…

 OUR LIBRARY BOARD:

 A board of Fairview City Library Board of Trustees, appointed by the City Council, guides the library operations.
-The Library Board meets in open session on the 3rd Thursday in January, March, May, July, September and November beginning at 4:00 pm in the City Hall complex.
+The Library Board meets in open session on the 3rd Thursday of every month at 4:00 pm in the City Hall complex.
 The public is invited and encouraged to attend and participate in these meetings.

 FRIENDS OF THE LIBRARY:

-The Friends Of The Library is a volunteer group of women and men who are interested in the development and progress of the library services in Fairview.
+The Friends Of The Fairview City Library is a volunteer group of women and men who are interested in the development and progress of the library services in Fairview.
 They conduct fundraisers, assist the library staff and provide improvements to the library for the use and benefit of the Citizens.
 The Friends meet the third Tuesday at 6:00 pm in January, March, May, August, and October.
 If you are interested in becoming a Friend Of The Library, please join us at the next meeting or talk with any of the library staff.